 I am one of those people who browse thrift stores just to see what I find that might inspire a makeover.
-This is how I came across this water damaged retro side table that most people would have passed over but I knew I could give it a makeover.
+This is how I came across this water damaged retro side table that most people would have passed over but I knew I could give it a second chance.

 This post contains affiliate links which help to support this blog.

 Thrift stores are such great resources for used furniture and accessories.
 But you have to admit that any piece you may find in a thrift store is far from perfect.
 Most of them have lots of scratches, missing knobs, broken legs, and may even have the battle scars from someone else’s attempt at a DIY project.

 I’m thinking this table was once used for a plant stand since the water damage was mostly on the sides of the two shelves of the table and the particle board underneath.
 It is obviously not an expensive table when it was brand new but I just loved the mid-century style flared legs and column supports between the two tiered surfaces.
 At only $12 it was a great find for a furniture makeover.